Aggressive Providence DUI Defense Lawyers Ready To Fight For You

 Driving while intoxicated kills thousands of people every year.
 Nevertheless, it makes no sense to convict innocent people of this offense or to exaggerate a driver’s level of intoxication in order to win an inappropriate DUI conviction.
 Unfortunately, well-meaning organizations such as Mothers Against Drunk Driving (MADD) have sometimes stimulated overzealous responses to the nation’s DUI problem.

-Here at Kilroy Law, our experienced Providence DUI defense attorney knows that even if you have been charged with DUI, a conviction is not necessarily a foregone conclusion.
+Here at Kilroy Law Firm, our experienced Providence DUI lawyer knows that even if you have been charged with DUI, a conviction is not necessarily a foregone conclusion.
 The following are only a few of many possible defenses against a Rhode Island DUI charge:

 - The mistake of fact: This defense might apply if, for example, a motorist reasonably believes that the intoxicating effect or a prescription medication had already worn off.